Mohammad Ahsan: 2008–2009: First Grand Prix title

 In July, Ahsan who representing North Maluku won a silver medal at the National Games in the men's doubles event with partner Fernando Kurniawan.
 Ahsan was selected to join Indonesia national training center in the middle of 2008.
 He was then reached his first Super Series finals with Bona Septano in the Japan Open where they faced Lars Paaske and Jonas Rasmussen, but lost the match in three games.

 Ahsan and Bona Septano clinched their first Grand Prix title in the 2009 Philippines Open.
 He made his debut with the Indonesia national team at the Sudirman Cup, and won a bronze medal at that tournament.
-On his first appearance at the Southeast Asian Games, he contributing points for Indonesia in the final against Malaysia, secured a gold medal for the team, and a bronze medal in the men's doubles.
+On his first appearance at the SEA Games, he contributing points for Indonesia in the final against Malaysia, secured a gold medal for the team, and a bronze medal in the men's doubles.
 Meanwhile, Ahsan and Septano debut at the World Championships had to be knocked out in the second round by the Chinese pair Guo Zhendong and Xu Chen.
 They also reaching the quarter-finals in some Super Series tournaments; the Korea, All England, and the French Opens.